Skip to content

 DOG HYPOTHYROIDISM SYMPTOMS

-The most common type of thyroid issue that you will find is dog hypothyroid.
+The most common type of thyroid issue that you will find is dog hypothyroid problems.
 Low thyroid function can cause a number of issues for your dog as it directly affects their metabolism and energy.
 Symptoms of a slowing metabolism like lethargy, weight gain, and changes in the coat such as dog fur loss are very common for a dog with this condition.
 Read on for a full list of symptoms to watch for; but note that not all dogs will display all symptoms, and they may not always show themselves at the onset.
-Many of the symptoms show up slowly and are only notices over time as the underlying condition causes more damage to the thyroid.
+Many of the symptoms appear slowly and are only noticed over time as the underlying condition causes more damage to the thyroid.

-While it is common to see these symptoms in cases of thyroid disease, some of these may also have other causes so it is important to get your pet checked out by a vet who can help rule out other potential causes of the dog not feeling well.
-Some dogs are also more predisposed to thyroid disease than others; these are listed below so be sure to check if your dog is at risk.
+While it is common to see these symptoms in cases of thyroid disease, some may also have other causes so it is important to get your pet checked out by a vet who can help rule out other illnesses.
+Some dogs are also more predisposed to thyroid disease than others; these breeds are listed below so be sure to check if your dog is at risk.

 • Weight gain or obesity, without increased appetite